kaelig/hidpi/README.md

 ### Passing Content to the Mixin

-You can virtually pass anything to the mixin.
-In this example, the border-color of the `#logo` element is red instead of blue on high-density displays.
+You can virtually pass anything to the mixin and it will be displayed on high density displays.

+In this example, the border color of the `#logo` element is:

+- **red** on regular displays
+- **blue** on HiDPI (Retina-like) displays

 ```scss
 #logo {